 While vacationing in Exuma, I met a family from Buffalo, New York, headed up by Michael Patterson, a retired engineer.
-Michael is a graduate of Penn State University and has been since 1982 a consulting environmental engineer.
+Michael is a graduate of Penn State University and since 1982 has been a consulting environmental engineer.
 Even in retirement he continues to engage reporters and politicians about climate change, a subject we spoke about over the week we were together.
 Michael shared his take on global warming, its causes, and our responses.
 When he returned to Buffalo, he sent me two well-presented Q&As on climate change of which the first I am sharing today.

 I hope you find it clarifies climate change issues and gives you practical advice on how we collectively can mitigate the risk and adapt to the changes we and subsequent generations will face.
 As always your comments and questions are welcome.